 Welcome to Interfaith Hospitality Network of Athens

 The Interfaith Hospitality Network of Athens, Inc. is a non-profit organization whose purpose is to provide immediate shelter and guidance to homeless families with children, due to the impact of misfortunes upon their lives.
-Once accepted in program, IHNA provides food, shelter, daycare, and transportation as needed.
-IHNA helps to create structure out of chaos by creating a goal-oriented plan so that those desperately in need can focus beyond daily survival, to a life of stability.
+Once accepted into our program, IHNA provides food, shelter, daycare, and transportation as needed.
+IHNA helps to create structure out of chaos by implementing a goal-oriented plan so that those desperately in need can focus beyond daily survival, to a life of stability.
 IHNA is part of the national Family Promise network that includes more than 180 IHN's in 41 states, and has served over a half million guests since its inception in the 1980's.

 IHNA mentioned in Betsy Butler's sermon at Athens First United Methodist.